Thinking about starting an online business? You’re not alone.

 remote tech support

-This is another one where smaller firms and even independent developers might be your target market.
-A company small enough not to have its own IT department still needs support, and while outsourcing to cheaper countries is still a thing, this model falls flat fast—your advantage lies in communication and quick response, ideally being (or at least working) in a similar time zone to your clients.
+This is another one where smaller businesses and even independent developers might be your target market.
+A company small enough not to have its own IT department still needs support, and that could be you.

-Even when it comes to writing code, it’s important to communicate with your clients about what specific needs they have since anything from laws to units of measurement may differ from what you usually use.
+Keep in mind that when it comes to technical things like writing code, you need to communicate with your clients about their specific needs since anything from laws to units of measurement differ by region.

 What you need: IT knowledge, communication tools, CRM or ticketing software